 - Cardiac catheterization

-Some of these services could be recommended in an inpatient setting, depending on the severity.
+Depending on the severity, some of these services could be recommended in an inpatient setting.
 As mentioned above, preventative services are covered 100%, but diagnostic services and treatments will have cost-sharing.
 Once you meet the Part B deductible, typically, you will pay 20%.

 Medigap plans supplement your Original Medicare.
 Since a Medicare Supplement plan is additional insurance to your Medicare, it’ll cover anything Medicare covers.
-The advantage is that your Medigap could pay most if not all your Medicare cost-share.
+The advantage is that your Medigap could pay most of your Medicare cost-share.

 Your costs on a Medicare Supplement will be little or nothing when you have a procedure or treatment.